 The UK government decided early in 2015 to invest £7m through the Start Network to develop national infrastructure to help prepare the governments and communities of those countries surrounding the most affected countries, to prevent and prepare for future possible infectious disease outbreaks.
 The Start Network's collaborative response ran in Guinea Bissau, Mali, Senegal and the Ivory Coast, and was led by seven Start Network members and their partner organisations.

 Through the unique consortium agreements already in place, the Start Network was able to disburse funds to partners quickly, and by working in collaboration among members a more comprehensive programme could be put together, based on the needs on the ground, as decided by those on the ground.

-There are three key objectives of the programme.
-Firstly, it is designed to support communities in at risk countries to be better equipped to prevent the spread of Ebola.
+There were three key objectives of the programme.
+Firstly, it was designed to support communities in at risk countries to be better equipped to prevent the spread of Ebola.
 Secondly, to support health systems in at risk countries to prevent the spread of Ebola.
-Lastly, the programme is designed to contribute towards the prevention of other similarly communicable diseases.
+Lastly, the programme was designed to contribute towards the prevention of other similarly communicable diseases.

-The seven lead agencies are; Action Against Hunger, CAFOD, Christian Aid, International Medical Corps, International Rescue Committee, Save the Children and World Vision.
+The seven lead agencies were; Action Against Hunger, CAFOD, Christian Aid, International Medical Corps, International Rescue Committee, Save the Children and World Vision.

-These agencies are responsible for implementing projects that are aimed at supporting communities and authorities to be better prepared for future infectious disease outbreaks.
-This involves conducting activities such as providing new water points, hygiene kits, hygiene awareness training, rapid response team training, drills and simulations and mass social mobilisation and awareness raising through popular media such as television and radio.
+These agencies were responsible for implementing projects that were aimed at supporting communities and authorities to be better prepared for future infectious disease outbreaks.
+This involved conducting activities such as providing new water points, hygiene kits, hygiene awareness training, rapid response team training, drills and simulations and mass social mobilisation and awareness raising through popular media such as television and radio.